Withdrawal from NATO: Procedure

-Article 13 of the North Atlantic Treaty, is the article that member states use for informing other members or parties that it wishes to leave the North Atlantic Treaty Organisation.
-It states the following:After the Treaty has been in force for twenty years, any Party may cease to be a Party one year after its notice of denunciation has been given to the Government of the United States of America, which will inform the Governments of the other Parties of the deposit of each notice of denunciation.This means that after 20 years since the signing of the treaty which was in 1949, thus 1969, any member state that wishes to leave just has to inform the United States that it wants to leave, and then after a year it formally leaves.
+Article 13 of the North Atlantic Treaty is the article that member states use for informing other members or parties that it wishes to leave the North Atlantic Treaty Organisation.
+It states the following:After the Treaty has been in force for twenty years, any Party may cease to be a Party one year after its notice of denunciation has been given to the Government of the United States of America, which will inform the Governments of the other Parties of the deposit of each notice of denunciation.This means that after 20 years since the signing of the original treaty, which was in 1949, thus since 1969, any member state that wishes to leave just has to inform the United States that it wants to leave, and then after a year it formally leaves.

+Despite calls for a number of countries, including Turkey, to be expelled from NATO, there is no mechanism in the treaty for expelling member states, only voluntary withdrawals.
+This was confirmed by secretary general Jens Stoltenberg in 2021 at a meeting in Riga, Latvia.

 Contemplated withdrawals

 Bulgaria

 The far-right Revival party supports Bulgarian withdrawal from NATO.

 Canada

 Canada is a founding member of NATO and remains a member.
 In 2019, the Green Party advocated a review of Canadian membership of the alliance.
 The position of the social-democratic New Democratic Party is complicated; while there is general support for NATO membership within the party, including from former party leaders Jack Layton and Tom Mulcair, the NDP Socialist Caucus advocates revoking Canada's membership.
 Some of the reasons for opposition to membership of the alliance include membership being incompatible to the Canadian tradition of peacekeeping and concerns of Canadian sovereignty over its defence forces.

-As of 2022, the Canadian political consensus is to support NATO membership as part of national defense policy.
-Parties that exist in the Canadian Parliament that support NATO membership include the governing left-of-centre Liberal Party, the opposition right-of-centre Conservative Party, and the Quebec sovereigntist Bloc Québécois.
+As of 2022, the Canadian political consensus is to support NATO membership as part of national defence policy.
+Parties with representation in the Parliament of Canada that support NATO membership include the governing Liberal Party, the opposition Conservative Party, and the Quebec sovereigntist Bloc Québécois.